YunoHost-Apps/discourse_ynh/README.md

 [![Integration level](https://dash.yunohost.org/integration/discourse.svg)](https://ci-apps.yunohost.org/jenkins/job/discourse%20%28Community%29/lastBuild/consoleFull)
 [![Install Discourse with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=discourse)

-> *This package allow you to install discourse quickly and simply on a YunoHost server.
+> *This package allows you to install discourse quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Disclaimer